 Rated among the most efficient lumber industries in the world, American lumber mills are capable of supplying most of America’s demand and are high-tech to boot.
-From 2016 to 2020, the industry grew and is on track to produce 3.5 billion board feet more lumber in 2020 than it did in 2016 to supply American lumber to build American homes.
+Since 2016, U.S. sawmill investment and capacity expansion has been robust.
+The U.S. industry has produced an additional 20.5 billion board feet of lumber through 2022, averaging 3.4 billion a year of added output, to supply American lumber to build American homes.

 4. It’s under constant threat from Canada’s unfair trade practices.

 Canadian lumber mills receive government subsidies that distort the price of their input timber to unnaturally low levels and give them an advantage when they export the finished lumber product.
 American lumber mills operate in a private system that is part of the open market.
 U.S. lumber mills just want to compete on a level playing field to reach their full economic potential.